apache/arrow/cpp/src/arrow/vendored/datetime/README.md

 # Utilities for supporting date time functions

-Sources for datetime are adapted from HowardHinnat/date project (https://github.com/HowardHinnant/date).
+Sources for datetime are adapted from Howard Hinnant's date library (https://github.com/HowardHinnant/date).

 Sources are taken from v2.4.1 release of the above project.